tjuzek/introduction_linguistics/praat.md

 We can start taking measurements.
 In doing so, we need to distinguish two cases: monophtongs and diphtongs.

 For monophtongs, the syllable / word we measure contains a single vowel, e.g. \<beat\> as /bi:t/.
-We can take a manual measurement from the middle of the strong and stable signal, as illustrated below.
+We can take a manual measurement from the middle of the strong and stable signal.
+We take a measurement by left-clicking on a good F1 and/or F2 dot, this will give us a Hz value (in red) on the left hand site; "good" dots to measure from are illustrated below.

 ![monogood](https://github.com/tjuzek/introduction_linguistics/blob/main/mono_good_region.jpg?raw=true)

 Or we select the entire strong and stable signal and use the option: Formants > Get First/Second Formant.

 For diphtongs, the syllable / word we measure contains two vowels, e.g. \<bait\> as /bejt/.
 For the first vowel, e.g. /e/, we take a measurements from the first four dots of the strong and reliable signal.
-For the second vowel \j\, we take a measurement from the last four dots.
+For the second vowel /j/, we take a measurement from the last four dots.
 Alternatively, we make a selection of a few dots and use the Formant menu again.

 ![digood](https://github.com/tjuzek/introduction_linguistics/blob/main/diph_good_region.jpg?raw=true)